Aliwebs/project-1/README.md

 #### Pacman Movement

-Pacman's movement relies on a method in the pacman object that moves pacman depending on his x and y speed, every time the setInterval runs this method is called
+Pacman's movement relies on a method in the pacman object that moves pacman depending on his x and y speed, every time the setInterval runs this method is called.

 ```javascript
 move() {